ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Name: This field contains the name of the EDHOC endpoint identity type.

 * CBOR label: The value to be used to identify this EDHOC endpoint identity type.
 These values MUST be unique.
 The value can be a positive integer or a negative integer.
 Different ranges of values use different registration policies {{RFC8126}}.
-Integer values from -24 to 23 are designated as "Standards Action With Expert Review".
+Integer values from -24 to 23 are designated as "Standards Action with Expert Review".
 Integer values from -65536 to -25 and from 24 to 65535 are designated as "Specification Required".
 Integer values smaller than -65536 and greater than 65535 are marked as "Private Use".

 * Description: This field contains a short description of the EDHOC endpoint identity type.